 Healthcare, finance and technology now provide the backbone of our business activity.
 The community is dynamic and has a quality of life that is unsurpassed in our modern society.
 The community is, at the same time, historic and diverse.

 About the Course

 Scenic, shady and a net descent drop of 240’ make it an attractive qualifying run for the Boston Marathon.
-The average runner’s time for the past few years has been 4:02 hours.
 The half marathon starts at the marathon’s midpoint and is run from Bethlehem to Easton.
-The 5K Run, Via Walk and Kids Race are held at SteelStacks in historic south Bethlehem.
+The Kids Race is held at SteelStacks in historic south Bethlehem.